Employer frequently asked questions

 How do I report changes in my workforce?

-Employers will report quarterly on the status of their workforce through the online system that will be implemented from April 2026.
+Employers can report on the status of their workforce and manage changes through the employer portal from 1 April 2026.
 This includes new hires, departures, and changes in roles.

-How do I check if my organisation is meeting its compliance obligations?
+How do I check if my organisation meets its compliance obligations?

-From April 2026, employers will have access to an online employer portal with dashboard and reporting system that tracks obligations and deadlines.
+From 1 April 2026, employers will have access to an online employer portal with dashboard and reporting system that tracks obligations and deadlines.
+The portal will allow employers to meet their obligations by submitting service returns and managing their workforce.
+The portal will provide visibility of upcoming, overdue and historical actions.
 The Long Service Corporation may also conduct audits.

 Understanding the legislation